chrisbroski/morlex/README.md

 ### Expanded Lexicon

 Because the core symbol set only describes the simplest concepts, any sufficiently complex manuscript could quickly become unwieldy and verbose.
-It is expected that each author
+It is expected that each author create their own glossary of symbols specific